azadbolour/boardgame/README.md

 ### Performance

-Following are benchmark results for the two servers:
+Following are some benchmark results for a version of the game circa late 2017.
+Latest performance benchmarks TBD.

 ```
 machine: MAC-Book Pro i7 2.8GHz 4-core